 Teaching Respect Requires Opportunities to Show It

-- Scenario Cards: Respect is something that has to be seen and experienced to understand.
+- Scenario Cards: Respect is something that must be seen and experienced to be truly understood.
 For example, role-playing with scenario cards can help.
 With the cards, kids act out behaviors associated with treating others with respect.
 Discuss if it demonstrated respect and offer suggestions if it didn’t.

 - Acts of Service: Children can learn a great deal from serving others.
-For example, putting the needs of others first is one way to show respect.
+For example, prioritizing the needs of others is one way to demonstrate respect.
 Participating in a community clean-up project is one way.
 Secondly, helping out with younger students (reading buddies) is another.
 Or, volunteering in another classroom to help clean tables is yet a third.
-All are ways to work as a class to serve others and show respect.
+There are many ways to work as a class to serve others and show respect.

 - Discussion and Understanding: Simply, discuss what honesty means and what happens when one lies.
-Help children to understand how honesty is an important part of being respectful.
+Help children understand how honesty is an essential part of being respectful.
 Try reading Lying Up a Storm by Julia Cook.

-- Games: Playing games in small groups or as a class helps students to be honest and forthright with others.
+- Games: Playing games in small groups or as a class helps students develop honesty and forthrightness with others.
 In effect, they must follow specific rules.
-As a result, this gives them the opportunity to choose to be a respectful player or to cheat and be disrespectful.
-Games can bring about wonderful learning opportunities and discussion.
+As a result, this allows them to choose between being a respectful player, cheating, and being disrespectful.
+Games can provide excellent learning opportunities and foster meaningful discussions.

 - Draw & Write: It’s always beneficial for kids to have a written or artistically expressed representation of what they’ve learned.
-Try having children write or draw about ways they are honest at home and school.
+Encourage children to write or draw about the ways they are honest at home and school.

-- Define and Describe: Children need to have a good understanding of the concept of gratitude in order to be respectful to others.
+- Define and Describe: Children need to have a good understanding of the concept of gratitude to be respectful to others.
 Take time to discuss what gratitude means.
-Brainstorm things they are thankful for and have children draw and write about them.
-The Thankful Book by Todd Parr is a great book to help in this.
+Brainstorm things they are thankful for, and have children draw and write about them.
+The Thankful Book by Todd Parr is a great book to help with this.

-- Share: During classroom meetings or times of discussion, ask children to share when they felt grateful for something.
-Expressing their gratitude verbally – and listening to others share what they are thankful for – helps!
+- Share: During classroom meetings or discussions, ask children to share when they felt grateful for something.
+Expressing gratitude verbally and listening to others share what they are thankful for helps.
 They form a habit of being grateful.

 - Thankful Jar: Set out a special jar or container in your classroom in which children can place notes or reminders of things they are grateful for.
 The “Thankful Jar” can be a positive reminder to them of the good things they have.
 Also, it helps them to express gratitude to others.
 You can periodically read them aloud.

 - Thank You Letters: Show children how to write a letter of thanks to someone who has done something for them.
-This is another good way to get children to practice the habit of being grateful and expressing gratitude as an extension of respect.
+This is another effective way to encourage children to develop the habit of being grateful and expressing gratitude as a natural extension of respect.

 - The Gratitude Game: Games are a great way to practice skills.
-Thankfulness is practiced in the Gratitude Game – where a child gives an example of something they are thankful for based on what color of snap cube they randomly pick.
+Thankfulness is practiced in the Gratitude Game, where a child gives an example of something they are thankful for based on the color of the snap cube they randomly pick.

-- Gratitude Journal: Give students a place to write down the many things they are thankful for.
-This is a great practice in life, as there are even adults who enjoy writing a gratitude journal daily.
+- Gratitude Journal: Provide students with a space to record the many things they are thankful for.
+This is an excellent practice in life, as even adults enjoy writing in a gratitude journal daily.
 It’s a practice that encourages a positive attitude and contentment.
 Grab a FREE gratitude journal below!

 - Classroom Puzzle: One way to express differences and acceptance of them is to create a class puzzle.
-Each child decorates a piece of the puzzle according to his/her interests and individuality.
-While piecing it together, explain to the children that like the puzzle pieces, “we fit together” as well.
+Each child decorates a piece of the puzzle according to their interests and individuality.
+While piecing it together, explain to the children that, like the puzzle pieces, “we fit together” as well.

 Resources for Teaching Respect